 This paragraph should give broad figures to show that the number of people assigned to the performance of the approved continuing airworthiness activity is adequate.
-It is not necessary to give the detailed number of employees of the whole company, but only the number of those involved in continuing airworthiness.
-This could be presented as follows:
+It is not necessary to give the detailed number of employees of the whole company, but only the number of those involved in the continuing airworthiness management approval.
+This could be presented as a table containing the total work hours available for full-time and part-time equivalent staff, in the following areas of the organisation: